near/nearcore/docs/practices/style.md

 span begins at the top of a function, prefer giving it a name of that function, otherwise prefer a `snake_case` name.

-Default to the [`#[tracing::instrument]`](instrument) macro.
-When instrumenting asynchronous functions either this or the `Future::instrument` is **required**.
-The spans produced in these contexts will be wrong if the span is held across an await point.
-Correct handling of this is handled for you via either of the suggested methods.
-If instrumentation of async functions is not done according to this guidance it can lead to difficult to troubleshoot issues such as stack overflows.
+When instrumenting asynchronous functions the [`#[tracing::instrument]`](instrument) macro or the `Future::instrument` is **required**.
+Using `Span::entered` or a similar method that is not aware of yield points will result in incorrect span data and could lead to difficult to troubleshoot issues such as stack overflows.

-Always use `level`, `target` and `skip_all` to avoid implicit defaults for the level, target or adding all function arguments as the span fields (this can get really expensive quite fast).
-After careful consideration specify the fields you want to record through `fields()` option:
+Always explicitly specify the `level`, `target`, and `skip_all` options and do not rely on the default values. `skip_all` avoids adding all function arguments as span fields which can lead recording potentially unnecessary and expensive information.
+Carefully consider which information needs recording and the cost of recording the information when using the `fields` option.

 [instrument]: https://docs.rs/tracing-attributes/latest/tracing_attributes/attr.instrument.html